cstook/LTspice.jl/doc/api.md

 ##getstepnames(*LTspiceSimulation!*)

+Returns an array of step names.

+##getsteps(*LTspiceSimulation!*)

-Returns a three element Tuple of arrays of step names.
+Returns a tuple of three arrays of the step values.
+Always will return three arrays.

 ##loadlog!(*LTspiceSimulation*)